Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 The Devil is mentioned 42 times in The Good Soldier Švejk.

-The Devil name is first invoked when the interrogator at c.k. policejní ředitelství gets uptight about Švejks reassurance that his exclamation: "Long live the Emperor, we'll win this war!" was not meant ironically.
+name is first invoked when the interrogator at c.k. policejní ředitelství gets uptight about Švejks reassurance that his exclamation: "Long live the Emperor, we'll win this war!" was not meant ironically.
 His name occurs repeatedly, mostly in the form of Czech and German swear words.

 Background

-The Devil is a mythological figure in numerous religions; symbolising evil.
+is a mythological figure in numerous religions; symbolising evil.
 Alternative names are Satan, Lucifer, Mephistopheles and Beelzebub.
 In monotheist religions, the Devil is generally considered the opposite of God.
 He presides in Hell as opposed to God who rules in Heaven.
 The Devil has a bad name, he is invoked whenever one seeks to convey a negative association, typically uttered through so-called swearwords.
-As a symbolical expression, the word devil through it's many variations, may be one of the most used ever.
+As a symbolical expression, the word devil through its many variations, may be one of the most used ever.

 Quote(s) from the novel